thomaswrona/dependent_rounding_speedups_and_applications/ml_example/README.md

 1. Get extra dependencies

+    ```
+    pip install pandas
     pip install tf
+    ```

 2. Test

     Run one of the commands from the shell script to test.
+Most of the commands in the .sh files are what I used to collect data.

 ## STRUCTURE